storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/index.md

 whose execution state can be retrieved, and which can be resumed when required.

-Let's see the simplest possible coroutine implementation -- an identity coroutine, which just returns the argument that is passed to it.
+Let's see the simplest possible coroutine definition -- an *identity coroutine*, which just returns the argument that is passed to it.
 Its definition is similar to that of an identity lambda, the only difference being the enclosing `coroutine` block:

     val id = coroutine { (x: Int) => x }

+Although this particular coroutine `id` is semantically equivalent to the prior definition of the identity lambda `id`, its execution is slightly different.